How To Deal With £1 Charlies From The DealAcademy (& Other Fake Business "Investors")

 TIP #10 - FAKE IT TILL YOU MAKE IT

-In his podcast #4, they say in relation to talking to a seller whose business is already on the market with a business broker, "Sometimes people will ask you if you've heard of the broker.
+In his podcast #4, TDA say in relation to talking to a seller whose business is already on the market with a business broker, "Sometimes people will ask you if you've heard of the broker.
 And the answer is no. Always no. No, never heard of them, never come across them....".

 There's a reason for this ...but the important lesson to take away is: You cannot take anything a buyer says at face value.
 He could be a £1 Charlie in which case he's probably blagging his way.
+Whatever he's saying, about anything, could be a lie.

 £1 Charlies are taught to "fake it till they make it".
 They are taught to act like big shots, like wealthy individuals, like seasoned dealmakers.